Resonances in the Two-Centers Coulomb Systems: Introduction

 In Section~\ref{sec:numerical} we use the approximations obtained in the previous section to compute the resonances and study their relationship with the structure of the underlying classical systems.
 The numerics strongly support the relation between the resonances that we've found and the classical closed hyperbolic trajectories.

 In Section~\ref{conc} we make some additional comments relating our results for the planar two-centers problem to the three-dimensional one and to the $n$-centers problem.

 In the Appendix~\ref{appendix} we describe how to modify the generalised Pr\"ufer transformation in the semi-classical limit to get precise high-energy estimates.
-This results are needed for the high-energy approximation obtained in Section~\ref{sec:hee}.
+These results are needed for the high-energy approximation obtained in Section~\ref{sec:hee}.